Taster98/covid19Italy/README.md

 * "/help" --> Gives you information about the bot.
 * "/generale" --> Gives you general information about Covid-19 situation in Italy.
+* "/covid" --> Gives information about Covid-19 symphtoms and brief description of the disease.